Eastern Missouri Group E-Newsletter

 Fall is just around the corner and cooler weather means trail work season.
 Mark your calender for these events:

-The September 22nd General Meeting (more details next month) program will be about hiking in Missouri.
+The September 22 General Meeting program (more details next month) will be about hiking in Missouri.
 Our speaker, Marty Koch from the Alpine Shop, will give us a lot of great tips for exploring Missouri on foot.

 October brings us two trail building opportunities.
 Join us at the Chapter Campout to help us re-route a half-mile of trail at Curivre River State Park.
 If you have not done trail maintenance outings in the past this is a perfect opportunity for you.
 During the last week of October we will be working on the Current River Trail in the Pioneer Forest.
-As always, you are more then welcome to come for a day, 2 days or for the week.
+As always, you are more then welcome to come for one day, two days, or the week.

-For more information, read next month's E-Newsletter or contact: Bob Gestel, email@example.com or Paul Stupperich, firstname.lastname@example.org or 314-429-4352
+For more information, read next month's E-Newsletter or contact Bob Gestel at firstname.lastname@example.org or Paul Stupperich at email@example.com or 314-429-4352.

 Join us for one or more of these events this fall.